rajitdeb/WorkManagerExample/PERIODIC_WORK_REQUEST.md

 #### 2.1 Input Data and Output Data

-In this section, we send input data to the `MyWorker` class from `MainActivity` and send output data from the `MyWorker` class to the MainActivity, where we observe the `oneTimeWorkRequest`.
+In this section, we send input data to the `MyWorker` class from `MainActivity` and send output data from the `MyWorker` class to the MainActivity, where we observe the `periodicWorkRequest`.

 ```kotlin
 // Sending Data via WorkRequest to MyWorker